codeimpossible/codeimpossible.github.com/cv.markdown

 JavaScript, Ruby, Python

 #### Web Frameworks
-Asp.net (and MVC), Rails, NancyFX
+Asp.net (and MVC), Rails

 #### JavaScript Libraries
 Backbone, Require, jQuery(like everyone else), Mustache(and Handlebars and Hogan) templating languages

-## Writing Samples
+### Writing Samples
 I love to write code but I also love to write about code.
 My blog started as a way for me to keep track of the things that I learned but it's also started to help other people, which is awesome.

 As far as I'm concerned, every developer should have a blog, even if they don't post every day.
 It let's you keep track of the WTFs you encounter during your career so that you can learn from them.
 I can't tell you how many times I refer back to my blog, not only for my own use, but as a reference point for the developers I work with.

 So here are my "greatest hits", the blog posts that I am most proud of.

-## Solving document.ready is not a function and other problems[view post](http://codeimpossible.com/2010/01/13/solving-document-ready-is-not-a-function-and-other-problems/)
+#### Solving document.ready is not a function and other problems[view post](http://codeimpossible.com/2010/01/13/solving-document-ready-is-not-a-function-and-other-problems/)
-Has this ever happened to you: you’ve been working on a customer’s site, writing some really awesome jQuery flashy, fadey, scrolly, interactivey thing, you deploy it, and everything is awesome.
-The customer rejoices and the customer’s customers rejoice.
+Has this ever happened to you: you've been working on a customer's site, writing some really awesome jQuery flashy, fadey, scrolly, interactivey thing, you deploy it, and everything is awesome.
+The customer rejoices and the customer's customers rejoice.
 Rejoicing is had by everyone.

-## Debugging "Syntax Error" from a bad WebResource.axd request [view post](http://codeimpossible.com/2009/04/24/debugging-syntax-error-from-a-bad-webresource-axd-request/)
+#### Debugging "Syntax Error" from a bad WebResource.axd request [view post](http://codeimpossible.com/2009/04/24/debugging-syntax-error-from-a-bad-webresource-axd-request/)
-“Syntax Error, Line: 2, Char: 0?.
+"Syntax Error, Line: 2, Char: 0?.
 How many of you out there have seen this error while working on a web project?
-Usually it’s because of a forgotten semi-colon or parenthesis in some external javascript file.
-But sometimes it’s something more sinister… Something darker, dirtier and just a little bit more evil.
+Usually it's because of a forgotten semi-colon or parenthesis in some external javascript file.
+But sometimes it's something more sinister...
+Something darker, dirtier and just a little bit more evil.

 ## Employment
+### Black Duck Software (_2011-present_)
+#### Senior Ruby Developer (Ohloh.net)
+- Moved entire Ohloh.net UX to Twitter Bootstrap, lead the charge in refactoring javascript/SASS
+- Worked with team members on a huge Ruby codebase, implementing new features on a tight sprint schedule
+- Optimized queries on huge data sets (100's of millions of records)
+- Answered user support requests and helped prioritize workload for off-shore teammates

 ### Wake}fly Inc (_2009-2011_)
 #### Professional Services Manager